BijayKarki/project_weather/README.md

 # Mini weather station

 This is the third iteration of the project.
 Current implementation features a use of ESP32-S3 board programmed in MicroPython.
 The WiFi connection capability of the board features real time tracker and API call for outdoor weather information.
-The data gathered is finally pushed to <a href=https://thingspeak.mathworks.com/channels/3024639> ThingSpeak </a> for easy acccess and visualization purposes.
+The data gathered is pushed to ThingSpeak for visualization and acccess purposes.

 ## Components used